Here are a set of assumptions that form the basis for an EEG mind.

 4) There is a set of complementary emotions that define a singular feeling and it is that feeling that either excites or inhibits action of the amygdala.
 One such set of emotions is; pleasure versus anxiety, compassion versus selfishness, joy versus misery, serenity versus anger, and pride versus shame.
 Although emotion and feeling are really more complex than this simple set of five complements, this simple set of five is consistent with many neural measurements and therefore a convenient simplification.

 5) The moments of thought that seem like consciousness are largely part of the rational mind along with short-term memory.
-There are 40,000 to 60,000 moments of thought for each day of experience and each moment of thought may be as much as 15 MB of digital equivalent neural data packets.
+There are about 50,000 moments of thought in each waking day of experience and each moment of thought may be as much as 15 MB of digital equivalent as Hopfield neural network packets.
 The mind stores these neural packets of information in a phased array of resonant aware matter that make up the amplitudes and phases of EEG spectra for the experience of a day.
 Our conscious mind is the music that we play every day on the keyboard that is the connectome of the primitive mind.

 6) Sleep has an essential role in the mind; imprinting experience into long-term memory and resetting the rational mind for another day of experience.
 Sleep evolves the connectome of the primitive mind by selectively imprinting the day's aware matter into long term memory.
 Sleep also clears or resets the cerebrum of the rational mind for the next day of experience.
 There are other roles for sleep, but these two are most important.